WHAT IS FYLKINGEN?

 Today Fylkingen presents over a hundred events of electro-acoustic music, dance, film, video, performance art and installations each year.
 Fylkingen has played and continues to play a vital role in connecting artists and the general public in Sweden with contemporary artists throughout the world.
 Fylkingen also arranges events and activities for children and young people, often in collaboration with other organizations.
 Fylkingen remains, to this day, the only forum in Sweden that has continuously presented regular concerts and events of new music and intermedia art.

 Fylkingen Records, or Fyrec, has been in operation since 1966.
 The label has issued a number of important recordings of both Swedish and international artists, and continues to issue new releases.
-The Fyrec group has also just opened a shop at Fylkingen selling Fyrec releases, as well as rare and hard to find recordings from many other labels specializing in new and experimental music.

 BOOKS AND ARCHIVES

 On the occasion of Fylkingen's 80th anniversary in 2013, another book was published about the history of Fylkingen.
 It contains texts in both English and Swedish, an exhaustive catalogue of every concert program and Fylkingen Records record releases as well as articles, memoirs and lots of photographs from the organizations last 20 years, plus a DVD with unique material.

 More information about Fylkingen 80! and how to order it coming soon.